microsoft/playwright/docs/src/locators.md

 ```
 <img width="81" alt="list of 3 items, apple, banana and orange" src="https://user-images.githubusercontent.com/13063165/200641602-95a801ce-8a3e-4141-b4ac-926b890f4648.png" />

-Use text assertion to ensure that the list has the text "apple", "banana" and "orange".
+Use [`method: LocatorAssertions.toHaveText`] to ensure that the list has the text "apple", "banana" and "orange".

 ```js
 await expect(page.getByRole('listitem'))